guoqi1123/ml1-s2024/index.md

 Jan 9, 2023 - Apr 29, 2023

 ## Announcement
-- Homework 1 out on Brightspace.
-Due date: Jan.
-26, 2022 Thursday.
-4:59pm Eastern Time.
-Submit on Gradescope.
-No late submission allowed.
-The materials will be tested in Quiz **1**.
-- Quiz 0 will be out on Thursday 1/19 at 4:59pm ET.
-Sorry for the confusion.
-- Due to Prof. Guo's visa issue, the second week of lectures will be held on zoom.
-Zoom information will be posted on [Brightspace](https://purdue.brightspace.com/d2l/home/703824).
-- Finish the pre-course checklist survey posted on [Brightspace](https://purdue.brightspace.com/d2l/home/703824) by the end of first week.
+- Homework 2 out on Brightspace.
+Check Homework page for details.
+- Lectures of week 1/30 will still be online.
+We will keep doing teaching instead of flipped classroom, so please come to the class.

 ## Course Information
 **Instructor**: [Prof. Qi Guo](https://qiguo.org)